canonical/jenkins-agent-k8s-operator/docs/explanation/charm-architecture.md

 ## Containers

-Configuration files for the containers can be found in the respective directories that define the ROCKs, see the section above.
+Configuration files for the containers can be found in the respective directories that define the ROCKs.
+See the section above.

 ### Jenkins agent k8s